 The ancestors of the name Rudge date back to the days of the Anglo-Saxon tribes of Britain.
 The name is derived from their residence near a ridge.
 Also, some examples of the name are of nickname derivation.
 This makes Rudge a classic example of an English polygenetic surname, which is a surname that was developed in a number of different locations and adopted by various families independently.
 The local variant of the surname is derived from the Old English word hrycg, which means ridge.
 In Old English, thish word became rugge, regge, and rigge in various dialects of the language.
 The surname Rudge is derived from the rugge variant of the word.
 The nickname variant is derived from the Anglo French word rugge (rouge in Modern French) which means red, and would have been the nickname of someone with brilliant red hair.

 Early Origins of the Rudge family

-Mills, A.D., Dictionary of English Place-Names.
-Oxford: Oxford University Press, 1991.
-Print.
-(ISBN 0-19-869156-4) There are few other places named Rudge in Britain, specifically in the counties Devon, Wiltshire and Somerset and all are very small locals and have remained small through the centuries.
+The surname Rudge was first found in Shropshire at Rudge, a township, in the parish of Pattingham.
+"The surname is doubtless derived from a township in Shropshire so called. " The place name was listed in the Domesday Book of 1086 as Rigge and was derived from the Old English word "hrycg" which means "place at the ridge."
+There are few other places named Rudge in Britain, specifically in the counties Devon, Wiltshire and Somerset and all are very small locals and have remained small through the centuries.
 An early member of the family was John de Rugge, of Seysdon, Staffordshire who was living, 17 Edward II.

 Early History of the Rudge family